Carina Perelli

-Carina Perelli (born March 29, 1957) is an international expert in elections, constitutional arrangements, governance, security and defense related matters.
+Carina Perelli (born March 29, 1957) (died September 9, 2026) was an international expert in elections, constitutional arrangements, governance, security and defense related matters.
 She was executive vice-president of IFES and also the former director of UN Electoral Assistance Division between 1998 and 2005.

 Early life and education

 Perelli was born and raised in Montevideo, Uruguay.
 Her secondary school education was at the Lycée Français de Montevideo, where she obtained a bachelor's degree in literature.
 She earned a bachelor's degree in Social Work from the University of the Republic of Uruguay (Universidad de la República (UDELAR).
 During the civic-military Uruguayan dictatorship (which lasted from 1973 to 1984), Perelli obtained a degree in sociology from a course offered in CLAEH (Centro Latino Americano de Economía Humana) and received a postgraduate degree in sociology from the Facultad Latinoamericana de Ciencias Sociales-Centro de Informaciones y Estudios sobre el Uruguay (a joint program with FLACSO).
 In 1986, Perelli received her ABD (All But Dissertation) and a master's degree in the Department of Government and International Relations at the University of Notre Dame, Indiana.